JJGGtan/Embedded_system_workshop/README.md

 3. After the setup is successfully installed, click `Disable path length limit` to allow long path names.

 <i><u>Python installation verification</u></i>
-1. Launch VS Code.
+1. Launch window cmd.
-2. On the top panel, click `Terminal`, then select `New Terminal`.
-3. In the terminal window, type `python --version`.
+2. In the window, type `python --version`.
 Here, if `python` is succesfully installed, the version would be displayed as an output.
-4. Type `pip --version` for checking if `pip` is already installed.
+3. Type `pip --version` for checking if `pip` is already installed.
 In case that the output turns out to be
 ```
 'pip' is not recognized as an internal or external command,
 Operable program or batch file.